 Microphone and audio subsystems are also an important part of hardware needed for video conferencing.
 Analogue microphone pods can be used to meet video conferencing needs, especially for a small group of people.
 Participants need microphones or headsets to communicate with attendees on the other end during a live session.
 Intermediate video collaboration systems adopt a gated selection of digital microphones that run on integrated software.
 These types of collaborative microphones are used in large group interactions.
 Microphones used in video conferencing should be able to deliver instant connectivity and cancel any background echoes.

 To complete the list of video conferencing hardware requirements, a business needs to find a good set of speakers that produce clear audio.
 Poor quality speakers can lead to participants not hearing everything or missing out on important details of the meeting.
+Or this will be the conference room solutions offered by some suppliers will also be another choice since one device for all and it saves quite a lot of time and energy.

 Desktop endpoint applications or browser-based interfaces are software in a PC that facilitate access to instant video conferencing.
 These applications simply rely on existing built-in cameras or external USB-connected devices to relay information.
 For the audio system to work perfectly, it must work with integrated microphones, speakers or any other USB-connect devices.
 Many video conferencing providers, like Zoom, Lifesize and ezTalks, released its own video conferencing software, which are fully compatible with Windows, Mac, iOS and Android.
 Browser-based clients can also make use of WebRTC (web real-time communication) capabilities of browsers like Firefox and/or Chrome to support video conferencing.